DataDog/documentation/content/en/database_monitoring/guide/connect_dbm_and_apm.md

 {{% tab "Node.js" %}}

 <div class="alert alert-warning">
-Node is in alpha release and may not work as expected.
+Node is in alpha release and may be unstable.
 </div>

 Install or udpate [dd-trace-js][1] to version greater than `3.9.0` (or `2.22.0` if using end-of-life Node.js version 12):